userver-framework/userver/scripts/docs/en/landing.md

 <div class="landing-container">
   <div class="landing-intro-center">
-      Userver based micro-services served more than a billion requests while you were reading this sentence.
+      Micro-services based on userver served more than a billion requests while you were reading this sentence.
   </div>
 </div>